run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/communication-and-notification/chat/chat.md

 Below there are some examples of how to use 4biz Chat in different scenarios:

-## Access to Smart Chat without configure Helper - Ticket creation
+## Access to Smart Chat without configure Helper - Ticket creation¶

 1. Access the Smart Portal or Experience Center;
 2. Click on the "Talk" icon at the bottom of the screen to start the conversation;